‘Bartholomew? Is that you?’

 ‘I was coming to that.
 You see, Billy was about to leave the room with his Bible still on his chair.’

 ‘Again?
 His parents must have replaced his Bible a dozen times.’

 ‘I know, and I thought if I could get someone’s attention before they left, they’d see it and return it to him.’

 ‘No, I simply marched over to the Bible and stood on it… only I didn’t see the janitor passing the door with his broom.
 He saw me about the same time as Billy did.
 Billy stood between the janitor and me so I could get away.’
-Bartholomew chuckled.
-‘You should’ve seen me run, Mildred.
+He chuckled.
+‘You should’ve seen me run.
 I slipped out the door as quick as a flash with that broom coming mighty close.’

 ‘OK, so where’s lunch?
 Maybe we can enjoy some of His gifts before the babies wake up.’

 Bartholomew removed the pack from his shoulder and began to unload his findings.
 ‘I found a couple of potato crisps in the foyer.
 A gummy bear with his head removed in the cry room and a half-eaten peanut butter and jelly sandwich in the Sunday School Hall.
 All while they were busy singing themselves silly.’
 He chuckled again.

 ‘Oh, this is great, Bartholomew.
 We won’t go to bed hungry tonight.’

 ‘I’LL FIND YOU, RAT!’
 A voice bellowed through the walls.